antonia-white/space-invaders/TESTING.md

     ```

 - Test that the setAudioImage function works
   - This function displays the appropriate image when a user has toggled the audio to on/off.
 The image displayed shows the user if sound for the game has been enabled or not.
-The default setting is sound off (see abouve test).
+The default setting is sound off (see above test).
 When the user turns sound on an icon should display to inform the user of their change.
     ```js
      describe("audio image displays correctly", () => {
      beforeAll(() => {